UU-Human-Evolution/1MB335/Lab2.md

-# Session 2 - Database search
+# **Lab 2 - Database Search & Phylogenetics**

-Mitochondria are present in all eukaryotic cells (for a review, see 'Origin and diversification of mitochondria', Roger et al.), where among many other functions it supplies the cells with chemical energy (ATP).
-Here, we will focus on the genes present in mitochondria; mitochondrial genomes present the advantage of being relatively small compared to nuclear genomes (e.g. 16,000 base pairs in humans), facilitating bioinformatic operations in the labs.
-They are also present in many copies in the cells, thus they are relatively easy to sequence even in extreme cases where DNA is often limited such as environmental DNA or ancient DNA studies.
-Although mitochondrial genomes can take many different forms depending on the species, they all contain a series of conserved protein-coding genes as well as rRNA and tRNA; this makes mitochondrial genomes good candidates for comparative analyses between different species.

-## General introduction to sessions 2 to 6
+## **Introduction**

+Mitochondria are present in all eukaryotic cells, where they play a crucial role in energy production (ATP synthesis).
+Their genomes are relatively small (~16,000 bp in humans), making them easier to analyze compared to nuclear genomes.
+Additionally, they exist in multiple copies per cell, making them easier to sequence, even in challenging conditions such as environmental DNA or ancient DNA studies.

+Despite differences between species, mitochondrial genomes contain a core set of conserved **protein-coding genes, rRNAs, and tRNAs**, making them ideal for **comparative phylogenetic analysis**.

 ![](Figures/Mitochondrion_structure.svg)